-The event begins at 6:30 with a reception with wine and some really nice stuff to nibble; Linda Greenhouse's talk will start promptly at 7 pm.
+The event begins at 6:30 with a wine and cheese reception; Linda Greenhouse's talk will start promptly at 7 pm.
 A booksigning will follow the event.

 Advance registration is REQUIRED—no tickets will be sold at the door.
 The cost is $5 for dues-paying Members of Harvardwood (and their guests); $15 for all others.

-Special thanks to Seyfarth Shaw LLP, and to Andy Goodwin and the Plymouth Hill Foundation.
+Special thanks to Grimshaw Architects, and to Andy Goodwin and the Plymouth Hill Foundation.

 Members, Register Here